groupdocs-metadata/GroupDocs.Metadata-for-Java/README.md

 This package contains [Examples](https://github.com/groupdocs-metadata/GroupDocs.Metadata-for-Java/tree/master/Examples) for [GroupDocs.Metadata for Java](https://products.groupdocs.com/metadata/java) that will help you in understanding the API's working and writing your own applications.

 GroupDocs.Metadata for Java provides easy ways to manage metadata in various formats.
-It enables user to read, write, update and remove the metadata of a wide range of file formats including documents, images, emails, archives and many more.
+It enables you to read, write, update and remove the metadata of a wide range of file formats including documents, images, emails, archives and many more.
 It also provides the fucntionality to search and compare metadata in document files.

 <p align="center">